Skip to Content

 Birds eye view of parking lot at Imjingak Park

-Main parking lot at Imjingak Park
+Main parking lot and tourism center at Imjingak Park

 Map location along North Korea and South Korea border